 Below you will find various relationships to the concept of and potential approaches for lung dampness - phlegm cold.

-Lung Dampness - Phlegm Cold is one of many possible underlying factors from a TCM perspective for health issues, such as asthma, bronchitis, cough, lung cancer, morning sickness, neuropathy, tracheobronchitis, trigeminal neuralgia, wheezing (dyspnea) among others, often involving layered combinations of issues.
+Lung Dampness - Phlegm Cold is one of many possible underlying factors from a TCM perspective for health issues such as asthma, bronchitis, cough, lung cancer, morning sickness, neuropathy, tracheobronchitis, trigeminal neuralgia, and/or wheezing (dyspnea).

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, lung dampness - phlegm cold is referenced in the following acupuncture protocol sections:

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following point should be considered, possibly even more so within the context of acupressure: